Refugee Pilot Project Success Leads to WES Gateway Program

 In 2016, thousands of Syrian refugees entered Canada, hoping to find safety and stability in a new country.
 Nearly all had been forced to leave Syria with few, if any, personal belongings.
 Many had lost their homes, their possessions, and, in some cases, family members and friends.

 Immigrating to Canada would prove bittersweet.
 Most were happy to be settling in a peaceful country.
 However, many felt uncertain about how they would support themselves, especially without access to documentary proof of their education, professional skills and qualifications, or licenses.

 Fleeing a country in crisis typically means that important personal papers get left behind and become inaccessible.

-As a result, refugees are forced to start over once they reach their destinations.
-Without official education documents, they find it difficult to be admitted to post-secondary school or to secure employment in their field.
+As a result, refugees have to start over once they reach their destinations.
+Without official education documents, they find it difficult to further their education or secure employment in their field.